seanwhs/AI-for-Everyone---Your-New-Superpower/slides/presentation-outline.md

 ## **Section 0: Pre-Course Quiz**

 **Slide 1 – Pre-Course Quiz**
-*Goal:* Gauge baseline knowledge, no pressure.
-Helps learners self-assess and trainer gauge experience.
+*Goal:* Gauge baseline knowledge.
+This quiz helps learners self-assess and provides the trainer with a sense of experience levels.

 1. What does "AI" stand for?
 2. Have you used ChatGPT, Gemini, or any AI tools before?
 (Yes/No)
 3. Do you think AI is mostly for programmers?
-4. One thing you hope AI can help you with today?
+4. What is one thing you hope AI can help you with today?

-**Trainer Tip:** Encourage discussion, normalize curiosity, and reduce fear.
-Let learners share their thoughts briefly.
+**Trainer Tip:** Encourage open discussion to normalize curiosity.
+Share responses briefly and set a relaxed tone.

 ---